 3) Tap Add in the upper-right corner.

-4) Give the PWA a custom name so that it’s easily distinguishable from its native counterpart on the Home screen and in Search, then tap Add in the upper-right corner.
+4) Now name your PWA so that it’s distinguishable from its native counterpart on the Home screen and in Search, then tap Add in the upper-right corner.

 You can now launch the PWA from your Home screen by tapping its icon.

-Due to Apple’s limitations, PWAs must be run in Safari.
-PWAs can be deleted the same way you native apps are removed from the Home screen: tap and hold until the icons start jiggling like they’re doing a dance, then tap the little “x” in the top-left corner of the icon.
+Due to Apple’s limitations, a PWA launches in Safari.
+PWAs can be deleted the same way any native app is removed from the Home screen: tap and hold until the icons start jiggling like they’re doing a dance, then tap the little “x” in the top-left corner of the icon.

 Because PWAs are not distributed through Apps Store and don’t require any form of packaging or special distribution, knowing the PWA’s URL is crucial.